Octops/agones-event-broadcaster/README.md

 # [Alpha] GameServer Events Broadcaster

-Broadcast Agones GameServer reconcile events using a message queueing service (or any other implementation of the Broker).
+Broadcast Agones GameServer events using a message queueing service (or any other implementation of the Broker).

 ### Agones
 > An open source, batteries-included, multiplayer dedicated game server scaling and orchestration platform that can run anywhere Kubernetes can run.